-Charlie Russell brought music to our ears with his second speech entitled Beats, Rhymes and Life, for the Presentation Mastery Pathway.
-Oliver Schlenker gave us ‘food for thought’ with his speech about The Delight of a Chewy Meal.
-And Dan Winterbourne was presented with the best Evaluator award for the evening.
+Charlie brought music to our ears with his second speech entitled Beats, Rhymes and Life, for the Presentation Mastery Pathway.
+Oliver gave us ‘food for thought’ with his speech about The Delight of a Chewy Meal.
+And Dan was presented with the best Evaluator award for the evening.

-We then had five excellent table topics from Andrea Lee with speeches from Maria, Sophia, Sam, Sharan and Enroy.
+We then had five excellent table topics from Andrea with speeches from Maria, Sophia, Sam, Sharan and Enroy.
 Well done to the guests and new members.
-Maria won best Table Topics speech and is pictured below with Sharan who presented her with the certificate, and Bradley Peters, our President.
+Maria won best Table Topics speech and is pictured below with Sharan who presented her with the certificate, and Bradley, our President.

 Come and join us for our next event on Saturday 14th September in Hitchin Market Square between 9am and 2pm.
 We will be running another Speakers in the Square where you can visit our stall and have a go in public with the mic.